Pages

 3. There is time between votes for amendments.

-4. Your encrypted authorization (to your HR) to vote is from any secure internet device.
+4. Your encrypted authorization (to your HR) to vote is from any secure Internet device.

 Is bribery or coercion of voters possible?